benlk/benlk.com/README.md

 Efforts have been made to attribute code where possible.

+`post.php` incorporates a modified version of [Alex Freeman's AutoTOC function](http://www.10stripe.com/articles/automatically-generate-table-of-contents-php.php), which was released under CC-BY-SA 3.0.
+You are welcome to modify this function under the terms of the [Creative Commons Attribution Share Alike 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/)

 `/custom/custom.css` is the modified stylesheet, including some formatting taken from [Simple Dark][]

-`/style.css` is the original file distributed with Dropplets, and is copyright Circa75 Media, LLC.
+`/style.css` is a carefully-kneecapped version of the original file distributed with Dropplets, and is copyright Circa75 Media, LLC.
 It is included here for ease of use.
 [Circa75's Media's license][] on the `simple` theme is as follows:

 > Copyright (c) 2013 Circa75 Media, LLC